Cubs vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Cubs have a record of 2-2.
+- The Cubs have played as the favorite in five of their past 10 games and won two of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over twice.
+- In their last 10 games with a total, the Cubs and their opponents are 8-2-0 when it comes to hitting the over.

+- The Cubs have won one of their last four games against the spread.
+Chicago's past three games have gone over the point total, and the average over/under in that streak was 7.8.

 Explore More About This Game